splunk-soar-connectors/varonissaas/README.md

 No Output

 ## action: 'get alerts'
-Get alerts from Varonis DA
+Get alerts from Varonis SaaS

 Type: **investigate**
 Read only: **True**